onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
       Like "askname", many standard library functions can return values.
-      `bufio::scanline` is an interesting example of this.
-We can read the documentation for this function in our terminal by running the `haredoc bufio::scanline` command&nbsp;&mdash; try this now.
+      `bufio::read_line` is an interesting example of this.
+We can read the documentation for this function in our terminal by running the `haredoc bufio::read_line` command&nbsp;&mdash; try this now.

       This function's signature (the combination of its parameters and return type) is a bit more complex in that it can return one of several kinds, or